Sober Living Facility in Lancaster, CA and Aftercare During Recovery

 The abuse of substances takes up a substantial amount of time.
 When clients decide to live a life free from the chains of addiction can leave then with extra time on their hands.
 They need to learn how to fill that void productively, without drugs or alcohol.
 Maintaining a schedule is an important way to protect clients from relapse.
 Those enrolled in our sober living program have the option of enrolling in our outpatient program, and can choose to meet once a week with a therapist.

 Drug tests are done to ensure the safety, health, and protection of people residing in sober living.
 Some drug tests are random, and others are scheduled.
 Drug tests are important because people in sober living need to be surrounded by others who have made a commitment to sobriety.

 Clients in sober living are encouraged to attend AA meetings, seek employment or enroll in school as soon as possible, so they can create and maintain a healthy schedule.

 12 Step Programs and AA Meetings

-When people leave our facility and do not continue with outpatient, we make sure they have a full list of 12 Step meetings in their area.
+When people leave our facility and do not continue with outpatient rehab, we make sure they have a full list of 12 Step and Alcoholic Anonymous (AA) meetings in their area.
 We also encourage our patients to get a sponsor immediately when they come home, so they can continue to work the 12-Steps.